mstksg/prompt/README.md

 involve anything with IO, State, etc., so we don't unleash a whole can of worms by using, for example, a monad transformer over `IO`.

 Don't let your computation/type do arbitrary IO.
-If you see a 'Prompt', know that it won't do arbitrary IO --- it'll potentially only do the IO that you, the caller, explicitly allows --- or even do all of the prompting in a pure context without any effects!
+If you see a `Prompt`, know that it won't do arbitrary IO --- it'll potentially only do the IO that you, the caller, explicitly allows --- or even do all of the prompting in a pure context without any effects!